EEOB-BioData/BCB546X-R/_episodes/06-plot-ggplot2.md

-Every R user should be acquainted with base graphics (at some point, you’ll encounter a base graphics plot you need to modify), but we’re going to skip base graphics to focus entirely on learning visualization with ggplot2.
-The reason for this is simple: you’ll be able to create more informative plots with less time and effort invested with ggplot2 than possible with base graphics.
+Every R user should be acquainted with base graphics (at some point, you’ll encounter a base graphics plot you need to modify), but we’re going to skip base graphics to focus entirely on learning visualization with ggplot2, which allows you to create more informative plots with less time and effort.

 Note, ggplot2 works exclusively with dataframes, so you’ll need to get your data tidy and into a dataframe before visualizing it with ggplot2.